alby13/mouse-clickz/README.md

 # Running it:

-Clone the repository using git clone https://github.com/alby13/mouse-clickz.git Install the required packages using pip install -r requirements.txt (don't exist yet!)
-Run the program using python mouse_master.py
+Clone the repository using git clone https://github.com/alby13/mouse-clickz.git Install the required packages using pip install -r requirements.txt Run the program using python mouse_master.py

 I recommend running it in Command Prompt.
 This program was designed for Windows 11, but should work on anything.